GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 then a subsequent :doc:`psxy` command to plot symbols only needs to state **-J**\ o in order to activate the same projection.
 In contrast, note that **-J** by itself will pick the most recently used projection.
-Previous commands are maintained in the file ``.gmtcommands``, of which there will be one in each directory you run the programs from.
+Previous commands are maintained in the file ``gmt.history``, of which there will be one in each directory you run the programs from.
 This is handy if you create separate directories for separate projects since chances are that data manipulations and plotting for each project will share many of the same options.
-Note that an option spelled out on the command line will always override the last entry in the ``.gmtcommands`` file and, if execution is successful, will replace this entry as the previous option argument in the ``.gmtcommands`` file.
-If you call several GMT modules piped together then GMT cannot guarantee that the ``.gmtcommands`` file is processed in the intended order from left to right.
+Note that an option spelled out on the command line will always override the previous entry in the ``gmt.history`` file and, if execution is successful, will replace this entry as the previous option argument in the ``gmt.history`` file.
+If you call several GMT modules piped together then GMT cannot guarantee that the ``gmt.history`` file is processed in the intended order from left to right.
 The only guarantee is that the file will not be clobbered since GMT uses advisory file locking.
 The uncertainty in processing order makes the use of shorthands in pipes unreliable.
 We